scala-thera/scala-thera.github.io/README.md

 ### Part 3: Blog's source code

-The blog's source code resides mainly in the `src/` folder, except some (optional) Pandoc filters used to generate images and include code in HTML stored in `pandoc-filters/`.
+The blog's source code resides mainly in the `src/` folder, except some Pandoc filters used to generate images and include code in HTML stored in `pandoc-filters/`.

 The blog's main data is stored in `data/data.yml`, you can update it as you wish: